Register for Events

 Call for Adult Religious Education Proposals

 Adult religious education includes a wide range of topics: UU identity, Theology & Religion, Spiritual Growth and Practices, Anti-Oppression work, Social Justice, and Unitarian Universalism in Life.
 If you would like to lead a workshop, mini-series, semester-long course, or other program, please use this form to submit your proposal.
-Proposals will be accepted any time, but priority will be given to those received by May 22.
+Proposals will be accepted any time, but priority will be given to those received by May 1 for the following church year (September - May).

 Our Whole Lives (OWL) Sexuality Curriculum